ClarkGuilty/Qt-stamp-visualizer/README.md

 --clean               Cleans the legacy survey folder.
 --fits, --no-fits     Specify whether the images to classify are fits or png/
                       jpeg. (default: True)
+-s SEED, --seed SEED  Seed used to shuffle the images.

 ```
 - Toggle `Legacy Survey (LS)` to automatically display a Legacy Survey cutout of the same area.
 - Toggle `Large Fov` to display a Legacy Survey cutout covering of 4.5 arcmin².